-Ever wondered why your cat stomps on her favorite bed or blanket (or your leg or chest) with her front paws, as though kneading dough for biscuits?
+Ever wondered: Why do cats knead?
+Why does your cat stomp on her favorite bed or blanket (or your leg or chest) with her front paws, as though making dough for biscuits?
 Ever wondered why doing so seems to make her high, intoxicated with sweet memories of springtime and youth?
 Here are five cool things about your cat and kneading, aka biscuit-making.

 Note: This is to be read on a knead-to-know basis.
 (Warning: There will be puns.)